NubeIO/rubix-ce-docs/docs/rubix-ce/services/rql/proxy.md

 sidebar_position: 4
 ---

-# Rubix-OS API
+# Rubix OS API

-# Rubix-OS Proxy
+# Rubix OS Proxy
 As apart of RQL we provide a generic HTTP client to interact with ROS.

-The main use case for the proxy is to give the RQL developer flexibility in being able to interact with ROS
+The main use case for the proxy is to give the RQL developer flexibility in being able to interact with ROS.

 - GET
 - POST